GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ### Admin Toolbar

 The Admin toolbar has quick links to various Administrative features.
 It has the ability to link to content creation pages, define new content types and structures, change the appearance of the site, add or remove modules, administrate people, generate reports and display site status, change the configuration of the site, and much more.
-The Humber ITS Websites use the [Gin Admin Theme](#gin-theme) which changes the look of the Admin toolbar into something more modern.

 It is vital to familiarize yourself with the toolbar.

 ### One Time Login